What is a queue?

 Azure Queue Storage helps you store large volumes of messages that can be accessed using authenticated HTTP or HTTPS requests.
 This type of storage offered by Microsoft Azure is useful in managing asynchronous tasks and ensuring no data loss occurs.

-3. Cloud Tasks in GCP
+3. Cloud Tasks in Google Cloud

 This type of queue can be used as a task scheduling system since you can set a time when a task should be executed.